When can I sue for a drowning accident in Las Vegas?

 - 1. How does Nevada law define drowning?

-- 2. Who is most at risk for a drowning?
+- 2. Who is most at risk for drowning?

 1. How does Nevada law define drowning?

-2. Who is most at risk for a drowning?
+2. Who is most at risk for drowning?

 According to the Centers for Disease Control, those most at risk of drowning include:

-- Men: Males comprises nearly 80% of people who fatally drown.
+- Men: Males comprise nearly 80% of people who fatally drown.

 - Children: One to four-year-olds make up the highest rate of drowning among children.
-Most drowning deaths in child occur in swimming pools.2
+Most child drowning deaths occur in swimming pools.2

 - Inadequate pool maintenance;